mohan-nbs-ont/go-pg/README.md

 ```
 mv go_pg.go main.go

-# the name of the executable will be tdbill
+# the name of the executable will be go_pg
 go mod init go_pg

 # will download deps